China sues those who released leaked information about Xi's daughter | ExBulletin

 China sues those who released leaked information about Xi’s daughter

-Chinese authorities have prosecuted dozens of people, including an operator of a website that posted leaked personal information about President Xi Jinping’s daughter, for illegally collecting the information, sources familiar with the matter said on Friday.
+Beijing – Chinese authorities have prosecuted dozens of people, including an operator of a website that posted leaked personal information about President Xi Jinping’s daughter, for illegally collecting the information, people familiar with the matter said.

 Lawyers and acquaintances of Niu Tengyu, a 22-year-old man believed to be the main culprit, said he was forced to confess under torture even though he was innocent.